 Measure out the spices and gather all the other ingredients so you have them on hand when needed.

 Start by heating some oil in the base of the pot and add in your sausages.
-Depending on the size of your pot you may need to do this in batches.
-You just want to cook them enough so they are browned but they don’t need to be cooked all the way through.
+You want to cook them enough so they are browned but they don’t need to be cooked all the way through.
 Once the sausages are brown, remove them from the pot, place on a plate and set aside.

 Straight to the pan add your sliced onions.
-Using the wooden spoon saute them until they have browned and are soft.
-Add in the garlic and the spices.
+Using the wooden spoon sauté them until they have browned and are soft.

 To the pot add the canned tomatoes, stock pod and water.
 I use the empty tomato can to measure the water to get any last bits of tomato that remain.
 If you don’t have a stock pod, you can substitute the water with regular beef stock.

 Mix everything together and then add the sausages back into the pot submerged in the liquid.
-Bring to the boil and then turn down to a simmer and cover, Cook for an hour.
+Bring to the boil and then turn down to a simmer and cover.
+Cook for 30-40 minutes, or until the potatoes are soft.

 Remove the lid and continue cooking for another 15 minutes to let some of the liquid reduce before adding in the gravy mix.
 Stir through for a minute or two until it thickens.